reverbel/prefix-map/README.md

 are an extension of Sleator and Tarjan's plain (binary) _splay trees_, and were first presented in [the same (aforementioned) paper][sleator-tarjan] that developed and analyzed splay trees.
-Both varieties of splay trees use the same reestructuring heuristic and their operations have similar amortized time bounds.
+Both varieties of splay trees use the same reestructuring heuristic and have operations with similar amortized time bounds.

 [sleator-tarjan]: http://www.cs.cmu.edu/~sleator/papers/self-adjusting.pdf "Self-Adjusting Binary Search Trees"